 To sum up, the main differences are:

 You know what beard butter is now but why should you use it instead of just combing or brushing your beard?
-Beard butter has a variety of benefits, for both your beard and your skin, including:
+There are a variety of benefits, for both your beard and your skin, including:

 Overall, beard butter is just great for the health and look of your skin and hair.
-If you want everything to look neat, clean, and healthy, beard butter is a good product to use.
+If you want everything to look neat, clean, and healthy, then this product is for you!